 Who?

-Not going to talk about that.
+I'm not going to talk about that.

-That was again somebody who uh But doesn't that explain the rottenness at the core of the administration?
+But doesn't that explain the rottenness at the core of the administration?

-Well, because I that person's not innocent.
+Well, because that person's not innocent.

 No, the person's not innocent, but it's also their place to come forward if they want.

-I really I think How do you know that she was having an affair with Vince Foster?
+How do you know that she was having an affair with Vince Foster?

-Well WikiLeaks, it was an interesting thing about this woman, the energizer, as she's been dubbed by by the Secret Service, and then it comes up in in WikiLeaks that it was a problem.
+Well, WikiLeaks, there was an interesting thing about this woman, the energizer, as she's been dubbed by the Secret Service.

 What's that?

-Well, it is a smoking gun in the suggestion that Bill Clinton uh was having an extramarital affair not so long ago.
+Well, it is a smoking gun in the suggestion that Bill Clinton was having an extramarital affair not so long ago.

-And the interesting to me is that the Clintons have never voluntarily told the truth about what's important here their affairs, their secret police, their use of intimidation tactics.
+And the interesting to me is that the Clintons have never voluntarily told the truth about what's important here, their affairs, their secret police, their use of intimidation tactics.

-Do you know that for a fact?
+You know that for a fact?

 What's that?